 Family tree software allows us to acknowledge a child’s status as a “step” child, “adopted” child, “foster” child or “family member”.
 But what of children who were raised as part of the family but had no blood connection, legal status or connection through marriage?
 Do you acknowledge children under “other”?
 Or do you not include them?

 I have a large maternal family.
 My grandfather fathered – and raised – 21 children.
 All but one survived to adulthood.
 We often had “other bairns” in the household.
 Sometimes for a short time, sometimes for a long time.
 Regardless, they remained connected to us and were considered “kin”.
-In my family, and therefore in my family tree, anyone who was raised as a Crawford or who was “claimed” as a Crawford is a Crawford.
+In my family, anyone who was raised as a Crawford or who was “claimed” as a Crawford is a Crawford.
 Therefore, they are included in our Crawford family tree, our Crawford newsletter and anything else we share as Crawfords.

 How do YOU handle children who were raised by your ancestors but were not “theirs” by marriage, blood or adoption?